jeancochrane/jeancochrane.com/content/blog/machine-assisted-dossiers.md

 >between the two.

-We had a lot of fun cataloguing the many layers of evidence that go into the collection of claims about the world.
-Sketching out some interfaces for managing that evidence was even more fun.
-We may have reinvented a few epistemological wheels, but the [Stanford Encyclopedia of Philosophy](https://plato.stanford.edu/) was an enormous help, as were our patient colleagues [Bob Lannon](http://boblannon.com), [Kathryn Lindeman](http://klindeman.com), and [Michael
+We had a lot of fun cataloguing the many layers of evidence that go into the collection of claims about the world, as well as sketching out some interfaces for managing that evidence.
+We may have reinvented a few epistemological wheels along the way, but the [Stanford Encyclopedia of Philosophy](https://plato.stanford.edu/) was an enormous help, as were our patient colleagues [Bob Lannon](http://boblannon.com), [Kathryn Lindeman](http://klindeman.com), and [Michael